 Texas A&M AgriLife Extension Service (AgriLife): A request was submitted on behalf of the Gray County Judge by AgriLife SOC Liaison Officer (LNO).
 The request was for Disaster, Assessment and Recovery (DAR) Agents to stand up and staff an Animal Supply Point and Shelter in response to the wildfires in the Texas Panhandle.
 AgriLife Extension Liaisons have participated in situational weather awareness call, tactics, and Industry stakeholder coordination call.
+AgriLife agents are operating a shelter and food distribution of 109 round bales, and 80 50# feed bags were distributed.

 Texas A&M Engineering Extension Service (TEEX/TX-PWRT): TX-PWRT will support local jurisdictions for Wildfire response in the Texas Panhandle.
 A SOC LNO has been assigned to support, monitor requests, and coordinate operations.
 Two TX-PWRT strike teams are responding to TDEM Region 1 to stage for Public Works assistance and one TX-PWRT lead is on site in Canyon (TDEM Region 1 District 1 DDEOC).
+Strike teams have been onsite in the city of Fritch for most of the day on February 29 assisting local crews with generator power transfers and water meter shut offs.
+Crews are working on water shut offs to approximately 200 affected connections.